Translation disclaimer (Translation disclaimer)

 • Neither the Counting Officer or the Local Planning Authority can campaign for a particular outcome.

-Note: Separately the Borough Council and Parish and Town Councils (which are public bodies) cannot campaign for a particular outcome.
+Note: Separately, Parish, Town and the Borough Councils (which are public bodies) cannot campaign for a particular outcome.

 Individual Councillors (Borough/Town/Parish) can campaign, but must not: